CSTARS/cimis-mobile/docker/README.md

 ### Init

-First create a /data directory in the root of this directory
+First create a /data directory in the root of this repo

 ```bash
 mkdir data